-- \circ $\;$ the athlete was categorised in the previous sport in the past 24 months. - Has an individual athlete performance plan focusing on contributing to the national performance targets at the pinnacle event within a 4-year period; and d) Athletes who are pregnant

-• The athlete has an individual performance plan with the new sport, agreed milestones and is meeting progression targets.
+- o the athlete was categorised in the previous sport in the past 24 months. - Has an individual athlete performance plan focusing on contributing to the national performance targets at the pinnacle event within a 4-year period; and - The athlete has an individual performance plan with the new sport, agreed milestones and is meeting progression targets.